Flushing Tankless Water Heater Instructions

 • Turn the pump OFF.

-• Disconnect all the hoses.
+• Disconnect all hoses.

-You can also buy a flush kit, which generally includes a pump, hoses, hose adapters, a bucket, and descaler as an option.
+You can also purchase a flush kit, which generally includes a pump, hoses, hose adapters, a bucket, and descaler as an option.
 The kits are compatible with tankless valves and can be easily connected.

 Find Trusted Plumbers & Get Free Quotes